mehmetkadriumay/osduonrp/docs/docs/install.md

 1. and then [install CI Butler](./install.md#install-ci-butler-pre-release-from-osdu-gitlab-built-packages) of course :smile:
 1. [CI Butler check](./install.md#ci-butler-check-prerequisites)

-#### Deploy on Kubernetes with Docker Desktop
+#### Deploy on Kubernetes
 If you intend to deploy CImpl locally using kubernetes inside docker-desktop you'll need the following:

+1. Setup kubernetes.
-1. Install [docker desktop](https://www.docker.com/products/docker-desktop/) and enable Kubernetes under Settings :simple-docker:
+    - For example install [docker desktop](https://www.docker.com/products/docker-desktop/) and enable Kubernetes under Settings :simple-docker:
+    - For MicroK8s install and get access to kubernetes context
 1. Install [helm](https://helm.sh/docs/intro/install/) :simple-helm:
 1. Install kubectl :simple-kubernetes: if not already included in the above (docker desktop normally includes it).
 CIButler attempts to be a pure python implementation but uses both APIs and `kubectl` to configure and deploy to kubernetes.
 1. Increase RAM in docker desktop to 24+ GB and restart docker